- About Us

 Peter R. Afrasiabi / Partner

 From battles with Madonna over the “Material Girl” brand to copyright fair use disputes with the Eagles’ Don Henley to protecting such iconic brands as Bettie Page in trademark and trade dress disputes, Peter handles primarily copyright, patent, trademark, and entertainment disputes.
 Variety Magazine named him a Top 50 Entertainment and IP lawyer in 2013.
 Recognized for his expertise, Peter has been a legal commentator on NBC and CBS, a copyright expert witness in litigation, recognized as a ”Super Lawyer” (an honor less than 5% of lawyers in Southern California receive), and was selected by the University of California’s prestigious CEB publications division to author an annual intellectual property chapter entitled Copyrights, Patents and Trademarks.
-Also an adjunct professor of law, Peter’s recently-published book Show Trials is a 2012 Indie Book National Finalist.
+Also an adjunct professor of law, Peter’s recently-published book Show Trials was a 2012 Indie Book National Finalist.

 Intellectual Property Litigation